huridocs/uwazi-documentation/admin-docs/creating-entity-pages.md

 ---

 The metadata keys are the property names (sanitized to lower case and spaces replaced with underscores).
-Please note that, at this point, there is no way to directly use the Cover Image URL (value) to present an image instead of the URL text in the HTML of the page.
-To accomplish this, you would need to use the javascript area to assign the source of the image dynamically.
+Please note that you cannot directly use the Cover Image URL (value) to present an image instead of the URL text in the HTML of the page.
+To accomplish this, you need to use the `EntityData` component or, if you need more options, you would need to use the javascript area to assign the source of the image dynamically.

 ### entityRaw and template datasets

-The entity dataset has some values stored at the root level of the object, while most are stored inside the `metadata` object.
-Please note the different from the `entity` data, where metadata is an array of properties.
-Here is a brief example of what you can expect.
+The `entity` and `entityRaw` datasets have some values stored at the root level of the object, while most are stored inside the `metadata` object.
+Here is a brief example of what you can expect from the `entityRaw` dataset.
 Take the following entity structure:

 | Properties       | Values                                           | Observations                                                   |
 | ---------------- | ------------------------------------------------ | -------------------------------------------------------------- |